CONNECT WITH US

 "We approach semiconductors the way we play hockey—with speed, precision, and a focus on avoiding the pitfalls of competing against massive global players," said Michael Le Goff, Industrial Technology Advisor to the National Research Council (NRC) of Canada.

 Among the eight startups that presented at the forum, Blumind, the winner of the InnoVEX Innovation Award at COMPUTEX 2023, demonstrated how its analog computing technology can enhance energy efficiency, making edge computing more sustainable.
-Ranovus, a silicon photonics company invited to speak at the Silicon Photonics Industry Alliance's kickoff event (which includes industry leaders like TSMC and ASE), updated the audience on its co-packaged products supplied to customers to further develop in collaboration with Broadcom and Nvidia.
+Ranovus, a silicon photonics company invited to speak at the Silicon Photonics Industry Alliance's kickoff event (which includes industry leaders like TSMC and ASE), updated the audience on its co-packaged products supplied to customers to further develop in collaboration with MediaTek and AMD.

 InPho and Star IC also showcased their photonic and electronic solutions, with Star IC emphasizing its rare expertise in analog-mixed signal IPs, which can benefit companies developing revolutionary technology.
 Stathera, whose silicon timer technology is rapidly gaining adoption, announced investments from MediaTek.